techiev2/github-social/GitHubAccess/README.md

 ###Module exports###
 - ```get_auth : method```
 Provides a base loader for authentication data from a JSON(ic) data construct with the below data structure.
 Could be replaced with custom data loader to provide authentication credentials and client data to GitHubAccess object invocation.
+Would be internally calling load_json_file method after a future changeset.

     Data structure for creds_file
     ```python